 This effect on neurotransmitters helps to enable brahmi(Bacopa) to decrease depression symptoms.
 However certain human studies failed to find any anti-anxiety benefits from taking brahmi (Bacopa).
-According to the report from University of Michigan Health System, Brahmi seems to increase the effects of gamma amino butyric acid or “GABA,” acetylcholine and serotonin, which are helpful to deal with depression.
+According to the report from the University of Michigan Health System, Brahmi seems to increase the effects of gamma-aminobutyric acid or “GABA,” acetylcholine and serotonin, which are helpful to deal with depression.

 Some studies stated the effectiveness of bacopa’s in treating anxiety and depression; positive results were found.
 Brahmi or so-called Bacopa was nearly as effective as common prescription depression medications also without the side effects.

 How To Eat Brahmi Leaves: Soak 4 to 5 leaves of brahmi in the cup of water overnight.
 Grind them in the morning with 2 to 3 almond, one teaspoon of Honey with milk and drink it once a day.

 - Brahmi extract capsules: 25 mg to 500 mg

 - Brahmi Capsules: 250 mg to 1 g per day.

 Note: Brahmi powder or extract is possibly safe for adults when taken by mouth up to 12 weeks.
 Some common side effects are found in some people such as stomach cramps, increased bowel movements, dry mouth, nausea, and fatigue.
 So it is necessary to consult a doctor before using.